DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 We go toward the best known unknown thing, where knowing and not knowing touch, where we hope we will know what is unknown.
 Where we hope we will not be afraid of understanding the incomprehensible, facing invisible, hearing the inaudible, thinking the unthinkable, which is of course: thinking.
-> — <cite>Hélène Cixous</cite>
+> — <cite>Hélène Cixous[^1]</cite>

-[^1]

 This is an exercise in writing, not to be interpreted and understood, but to produce something which is affective. “... all mistranslations result in beauty.
-This is a good way to read: all mistranslations are good” (ref dialogues) A staccato, “roughened” rhythm in writing removes automatism in thought, creates a straining in knowledge between what is known and not known: “a straining of one's whole language toward something outside it.” (ref negotiations) This is an attempt at bilingualism, a minor use of language, a
+This is a good way to read: all mistranslations are good”[^2].
+A staccato, “roughened” rhythm in writing removes automatism in thought, creates a straining in knowledge between what is known and not known: “a straining of one's whole language toward something outside it.”[^3] This is an attempt at bilingualism, a minor use of language, a
 stammering: “being like a foreigner in one's own language.
-Constructing a line of flight” (ref Dialogues).
+Constructing a line of flight”[^2].
-With enough resistance and friction, I hope “...a spark can flash and break out of language itself, to make us see and think what was lying in the shadow around the words, things we were hardly aware existed.”
-Nothing interesting begins with knowing, but with not knowing.
-This is an attempt to produce a little machine plugging into other little machines, in attempt to produce flows that can “...bring things to life, to free life from where it's trapped, to trace lines of flight. “ (ref negotians)
+With enough resistance and friction, I hope “...a spark can flash and break out of language itself, to make us see and think what was lying in the shadow around the words, things we were hardly aware existed.”[^3] Nothing interesting begins with knowing, but with not knowing.
+This is an attempt to produce a little machine plugging into other little machines, in attempt to produce flows that can “...bring things to life, to free life from where it's trapped, to trace lines of flight. “[^3]

 >Art is fundamentally ironic and destructive.
 It revitalizes the world
 > — <cite>Viktor Shklovsky</cite>

 ### Why Betray Physiotherapy?

-Every field needs a bit of betrayal - a bit of Judas - if it desires to have movement.
+Every field needs a bit of betrayal - a bit of Judas - if it desires to have movement[^4].
 Complacency, conservatism, and dogmatism opposes change and the new.
-Writer Jorge Luis Borges imagined a Judas who he describes as intuiting the necessity of the divine plan and thus the crucifixion to incite a rebellion (ref).
+Writer Jorge Luis Borges imagined a Judas who he describes as intuiting the necessity of the divine plan and thus the crucifixion to incite a rebellion [^5].
 He describes Judas as sacrificing his own reputation for the divine plan.
 God became fully incarnate, not through Jesus, but through Judas.

 My betrayal is an intentional repealment of my discipleship, no longer being a follower of Physiotherapy as it